-While only a small amount of clinical research has been conducted using these supplements, their promise can be illustrated by examples.
-Patients with prostate cancer, whose PSA levels were rising after initial treatment with either surgery or radiation, drank pomegranate juice (8 oz/ daily), which contains high levels of eligitannnins (precursors to ellagic acid), (49).
+However, several clinical trials using supplements with AO properties support their benefits in the treatment of cancer, although here also the benefits may be independent of their AO properties.
+The bulk of these clinical trials have involved prostate cancer, in part because PSA offers a surrogate measure of disease status that can be monitored throughout treatment.
+One positive prostate cancer trial involved patients whose PSA levels were rising after initial treatment with either surgery or radiation, who drank pomegranate juice (8 oz/ daily), which contains high levels of eligitannnins (precursors to ellagic acid, which also is found in blueberries, strawberries, raspberries and walnuts, (49).
 The dependent measure was the rate of increase in the PSA level, which typically rises at a steady rate for this category of patients.
-The results were that pomegranate juice produced an increase in PSA doubling time, from 15 months at baseline to 54 months after consuming the juice.
-Of the 40 patients in the trial, 85% exhibited a notable increase in the doubling time.
+Pomegranate juice produced an increase in PSA doubling time, from 15 months at baseline to 54 months after consuming the juice.
+Of the 40 patients in the trial, 85% exhibited a notable increase in the doubling time, and 40% had an actual PSA reduction (four of which were greater than 50%).